Northern Michigan has so much to offer for a family vacation destination.

 You can walk downtown, discover cute shops, enjoy a meal with a view at the Stafford’s Perry Hotel, or walk the pier for another perspective of the bay.

 Another great dining option off the beaten path from May-October is Legs Inn known for Polish food and quirky decor.

 If you are looking for a restaurant with great food AND a sunset view, check out Barrel Back Restaurant!

-Downtown Boyne City is just steps away from Lake Charlevoix.
+Downtown Boyne City is located steps away from Lake Charlevoix.
 There are nice walking trails by the water and plenty of benches to take in the view.

 On our last day, we decided to drive up to Mackinaw City.
-It’s only an hour drive from the resort and it’s worth it if you have never seen the Mackinac Bridge before.
+It’s only an hour’s drive from the resort and it’s worth it if you have never seen the Mackinac Bridge before.